-- Students who wish to withdraw from all classes during the time period from early registration through the last day of late registration must cancel their registrations (in writing) through their home location's Records Office. - This written cancellation does not require the completion of the withdrawal form or an exit interview.
-Financial obligations for payment of course tuition and fees will only be removed when written requests for cancellation of registration have been received.
+Students who wish to withdraw from all classes prior to the last day of late registration must CANCEL their registration in writing through the designated withdrawal officer (DWO) listed on the Academic Records web page (www.troy.edu/records).
+Written cancellation does not require the completion of the withdrawal form or an exit interview.
+Tuition and refundable fees will be returned.

-From end of late registration through the last day to withdraw without academic penalty
+From end of Late Registration (Free Course Schedule Adjustment Period) through the last day to Drop